vooteam/next-navigation/packages/next-navigation/README.md

 # @vooteam/next-navigation

-A Next.js navigation hook library for async router operations.
+A Next.js navigation hook library for async router operations with built-in progress bars.

-This library provides a simple React hook that wraps Next.js router functionality with async/await support for push, replace, and back operations.
+This library provides a simple React hook that wraps Next.js router functionality with async/await support for push, replace, and back operations, plus optional progress bar integration.

 ## Installation